-Auto Save Properties × ✓ Automatically save the document every 1 0 minutes.
-Automatically save a backup file (.BAK) every 0 minutes.
-0K Cancel
+Auto Save Properties ×

+Automatically save the docume - 10 minutes. minutes.

+Cancel ninues.

 Offers the option of saving the file automatically, including the time interval (in minutes) desired.
 You can choose one option or both.

 - Automatically save the document every [xx] minutes - Automatically save a backup file (.bak) every [xx] minutes